Guided Multi-Fidelity Bayesian Optimization for Data-driven Controller Tuning with Digital Twins: Conclusion

 Extensive numerical studies have shown that GMFBO consistently outperforms existing multi-fidelity methods in terms of convergence speed and sample efficiency.
 On robotic drive hardware, GMFBO achieved over $28\%$ improvement in optimization efficiency compared to baselines.

 These results demonstrate the potential of GMFBO to accelerate learning in systems with costly experiments and imperfect models.
 Future work will extend the framework to settings where fidelity varies with the controller gains (input-dependent) or the system’s operating conditions (state-dependent, e.g., velocity or load).
-We also plan to investigate closed-loop, data-efficient digital twin identification and robustness under non-convex and discontinuous objectives.
+Other promising directions are closed-loop, data-efficient digital twin identification and robustness under non-convex and discontinuous objectives.